bahrus/templ-mount/README.md

 ## Copying the contents of the preloaded template into the header.

-As a prelude to the discussion that follows, let's remember that if you clone a template with inert DOM into the document, making it "come alive", script elements do not get activated.
-This is a point worth bringing up early, and with emphasis, to a new developer just starting out with web components so they don't get confused and frustrated.
+As a prelude to the discussion that follows, let's remember (or become aware) that if you clone a template with inert DOM into the document, making it "come alive", script elements contained inside the template do *not* get activated.
+This is a point worth bringing up early, and with emphasis, to a new developer just starting out with web components, so they don't get confused and frustrated.
+It doesn't seem to be mentioned in the [most](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots) widely available documentation on the template element.
+The fact that style tags *do* become active contributes to the confusion, I think.

 But the need to activate script elements associated with a template is of paramount importance.
-Hence the lengthy discussion that follows (and I also note that this abilit to activate scripts is responsible for a significant share of the 1.2 kb file size for templ-mount)
+Hence the lengthy discussion that follows (and I also note that this ability to activate scripts with templ-mount is responsible for a significant share of the 1.2 kb file size).

+### Preemptive loading

-If the template contains some script tags, e.g.:
+If the original template markup, prior to loading the content from a fetch request, contains some script tags, e.g.:

 ```html
 <template id="bb_chart_template" data-src="billboardChart.html" data-ua="Chrome">